morungos/morungos.github.io/_posts/2021-05-04-punching-out-ai.md

    looking the wrong way during an exam](https://www.theverge.com/2020/10/22/21526792/proctorio-online-test-proctoring-lawsuit-universities-students-coronavirus).

-In all of these, AI is exploiting the more vulnerable members of society, while maining the power and wealth of an elite.
+In all of these, AI is exploiting the more vulnerable members of society, while maintaining the power and wealth of an elite.

 In all of my applications, I've hoped to *punch up*, designing applications that help individuals resist the power complexities of their world and workplaces.
 As I said about